jhyun0919/Project_EE394V_SPR2020/README.md

 ### Further Studies (Optional)

 - [ ] Extending the proposed method to AC OPF with non-linear variations.
-- [ ] Adding a set of parallel binary classifiers to predict the status of individual constraints separately, which will be an approach to develop a deeper understanding of various operational patterns, such as clustering of constraints.
+- [ ] Fix the Classifier from single-label to multi-label ver. to predict the status of individual constraints separately, which will be an approach to develop a deeper understanding of various operational patterns, such as clustering of constraints.

 ---